Science, Religion and Evolution

 If a body of belief has nothing corresponding to dogma in any such form, it is hard to know how to call it a religion, except that some religions, or at least schisms, are too incoherent to define any clear body of dogma at all.
 Such religions may amount in effect to politics or con games, but their sincere members do insist that great truths underlie their belief and that rivals are mistaken or evil.
 The more pernicious examples include a few of the grosser evangelical scams and movements like the People's Temple of Jim Jones or Scientology.
 Others are blander, tailing off into tea parties for the rich and inept.

-Dogmas defining any religion as a body, as a formal ideal, have little to do with the private beliefs of individual members (which to the extent that they conflict with the dogma are by definition heresies) or their personal behaviour (sins) or their sociology and politics outside the commands of the religion.
-In most religions only a small minority of the members have the slightest grasp of the dogma that they theoretically espouse.
+As formal ideals, dogmas defining any religion as a body have little to do with the private beliefs of individual members (which, to the extent that they conflict with the established formal dogma are by definition heresies) or with their personal behaviour (sins) or their sociology and politics outside the commands or routine practice of the religion.
+In most religions only a small minority of the members have the slightest grasp of the dogma that they theoretically espouse, or even realise that there is such a dogma, or even know what a dogma is or what its significance might be.
 Many do not even explicitly realise that there is such a thing as a body of belief, such as one might learn in a catechism.

 I do not understand any such intellectual process, but it is not for me to tell anyone to change the beliefs on which he builds his mental or social peace.
-A religious attitude seldom makes much difference to how one practices one’s science; most scientists worry as much about the philosophy of science as the average carpenter worries about the atoms that make up his wood.
+A religious attitude seldom makes much difference to how one practices one’s science; most scientists worry as much about the philosophy of science as most carpenters worry about the atoms that make up their wood.
 Still, the history of science is rife with examples of workers who insisted that the result of every scientific investigation must support their personal religious or political dogma.

 One way or another, that core of dogma is what lies at the heart of anything we can reasonably call a religion.